Wen Tianxiang: Biography

 Wen was treated well by Zhang Hongfan and was promised a prestigious Yuan post in exchange for his surrender, but Wen refused.
 Later, Song resistance forces was completely destroyed at the Battle of Yamen (1279), Zhang again provide the same offer, reasoning that Wen was no longer bound by the already perished as Song Dynasty.
 Wen again categorically refused, saying that "I was a court officer of the Song but failed to save the country.
-I am deserved to be a criminal, why should I cling to my life now ?"
+I deserve to be tried as a criminal, why should I cling to my life now?"
 Zhang had no choice but escort Wen to Dadu.
 He was imprisoned in a military prison.
 During this time he wrote the poems "Song of Righteousness" (正氣歌), and "Crossing the Lingding Sea", the latter of which included these lines of defiance in the face of Mongol rule:

-The Yuan court, still clinged to the hope of persuade Wen Tianxiang, sent the former Song Chancellor Liu Mengyan (the one who ran away when the Mongol approached Lin'an) to see Wen in prison.
+The Yuan court, still hoping to persuade Wen Tianxiang, sent the former Song Chancellor Liu Mengyan (the one who had run away when the Mongols approached Lin'an) to see Wen in prison.
 An enraged Wen Tianxiang immediately gave Liu a violent scolding.
-The Yuan continued to send former Emperor Gong of Song to persuade Wen, but he simply answered: "Your Highness please come back to the palace !"
-Later his brother Wen Pi was also sent to the prison with the same task, and Wen Tianxang said: "We have the same parents but do not serve the under the same sky !"
-During the imprisonment, Wen Tianxiang also received letters from his daughter, informed him that his whole family was held captive in the Yuan royal palace.
+The Yuan sent former Emperor Gong of Song to persuade Wen, but he simply answered: "Your Highness please come back to the palace!"
+Later his brother Wen Pi was also sent to the prison with the same task, and Wen Tianxang said: "We have the same parents but do not serve under the same sky!"
+During the imprisonment, Wen Tianxiang also received letters from his daughter, informing him that his whole family was held captive in the Yuan royal palace.
 Wen then replied: "I have received the letter, my soul hurts so much.
 Everybody have relatives and family, but in this circumstance I can only choose death, there is no alternative."

 In 1283, Wen Tianxiang was summoned to appear before Kublai Khan.
 He briefly bowed his head to greet the Yuan Emperor, but refused to prostrate as a subordinate of the Yuan.
-Kublai Khan expressed respect to Wen and again provide the same offer of a prestigious position.
-Wen repeated his refusal, saying: "I am Song's chancellor, I cannot serve other dynasty !
-I can only accept death, if not, I cannot face the matyrs at the Underworld. [...]
+Kublai Khan expressed respect to Wen and again offered him a prestigious position.
+Wen repeated his refusal, saying: "I am Song's chancellor, I cannot serve another dynasty!
+I can only accept death, if not, I cannot face the martyrs at the Underworld. [...]
 I only desire death, I have nothing to say."
-At that time an uprising arosed and the rebels claimed to attack Dadu "to rescue Chancellor Wen".
+At that time an uprising arose and the rebels declared they would attack Dadu "to rescue Chancellor Wen".
 Kublai Khan had no choice but to execute Wen Tianxiang.

-It is said that after Wen's death, people discover his death poem written as:
+It is said that after Wen's death, people discovered his death poem written as: